openbci-archive/OpenBCI_NodeJS/README.md

 **_Returns_** a promise, fulfilled if the command was sent to the write queue, rejected if unable.

+### .syncClocks()

+Send the command to tell the board to start the syncing protocol.
+Must be connected, streaming and using version +2 firmware.

+**Note, this functionality requires OpenBCI Firmware Version 2.0**

+**_Returns_** {Promise} resolves if the command was sent to the write queue, rejects if unable.

 ### .testSignal(signal)

 Apply the internal test signal to all channels.